-Under SW10, unauthorised persons are not permitted in the pool areas designated for competition for the swimmers and/or Officials.
-The Meet Director administers this rule, but the Referee may need to ask the Meet Director to take action.
-The Marshals and Check Starters also apply the rule to those areas of the pool deck where they operate, such as the Marshalling Area, so as to maintain good order.
+Under Rule SW10, unauthorised persons are not permitted in the pool areas designated for competition for the swimmers and/or Officials.
+The Meet Management administers this rule but the Referee may need to ask the Meet Management to take action.
+The Clerks of Course and Check Starters also apply the rule to those areas of the pool deck where they operate, such as the Marshalling Area, so as to maintain good order.

-This Rule is intended to assist the Meet Director to keep the immediate pool area and the working spaces as clear as possible.
+This Rule is intended to assist the Meet Management to keep the immediate pool area and the working spaces as clear as possible.
 It can be applied to coaches, swimmers not in the event or being marshalled for their event, to media and to parents.
 To avoid any misunderstanding, the printed program should include a notice and or plan showing designated areas.